 - Adaptive Technology

-Accommodations are academic adaptations that do not compromise academic standards or the mastery of essential course elements, but provide students with disabilities an equal opportunity to succeed.
-Accommodations provide equal access to facilities (e.g., wheelchair accessibility) and academic information.
+These accommodations are academic adaptations that do not compromise academic standards or the mastery of essential course elements, but provide students with disabilities an equal opportunity to succeed.
+Academic Accommodations provide equal access to facilities (e.g., wheelchair accessibility) and academic information.

 Since the Americans with Disabilities Act and Section 504 guarantee equal access, not success; individual success is up to each student.
 We encourage students to develop self-advocacy, empowerment, responsibility, independence, personal growth, and to develop and use compensatory skills.